rootkovska/codehash.db/README.md

 Moreover, there is nothing that stops others from generating their own keys, adding whatever description strings to the keys (e.g. "Linux Kernel signing key"), and using these keys to sign modified copies of the software.
-In other to protect against such attacks, the software author needs to somehow ensure that all the interested people could easily be able to find out which key is the original signing key.
+In order to protect against such attacks, the software author needs to somehow ensure that all the interested people could easily find out which key is the original signing key.
 This is typically achieved by publishing the keys in various places, such as on twitter, keybase.io, etc.